zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 On the first line, we `use` the NativeCall module to bring in its functionality.
 The second line is where all the magic happens.
-We declare a sub with an empty body.
+We declare a sub with an empty body and name it the same as its named in the C library.
 The sub is sporting `is native` trait which tells the compiler we want a C library function, and since the name of the library isn't there, we want the Standard Library.